 Enterococci

-Enterococci are catalase-negative gram-positive cocci occurring singly, in pairs, or in chains; cells can be ovoid to coccobacillary.
-There are over twenty species in the genus, categorized within five major groups.
-Enterococcus faecalis is the most frequently isolated species; Enterococcus faecium, although less frequently encountered, is a significant pathogen.
+Enterococci are gram-positive cocci occurring singly, in pairs, or chains; cells can be ovoid to coccobacilli.
+They are catalase negative or weakly catalase positive organisms.
+There are over twenty species in the genus, categorized into five major groups.
+Enterococcus faecalis is the most frequently isolated species.
+Enterococcus faecium, although less frequently encountered, is also a significant pathogen.